digital-work-lab/handbook/docs/lab_basics/onboarding.md

 ### Training and development opportunities

 - Training and development opportunities are crucial for the growth and success of the team in the digital work lab.
 They help team members acquire new skills, expand their knowledge, and stay updated with the latest advancements in their respective fields.
-- You can complete courses and gain further qualifications online at the vhs website.
+- You can complete courses and gain further qualifications online at the VHS website.
 - Identify Individual Needs: Start by conducting a skills assessment to identify the training needs of each team member.
 This can be done through one-on-one discussions, self-assessment forms, or performance evaluations.
 Encourage team members to express their interests and areas where they want to develop their expertise.
 - Create a Training Plan: Based on the identified needs, develop a training plan that outlines the specific training programs or activities for each team member.
 Consider a mix of internal and external training options such as workshops, conferences, online courses, mentoring, and on-the-job training.
 - Encourage Self-Learning: In addition to formal training programs, promote a culture of self-learning within the team.
 Encourage team members to explore relevant resources like online tutorials, books, research papers, and industry blogs.
 Provide access to online learning platforms or subscription services that offer a wide range of educational content.